sbrycebarker/Star-Wars-Planets/README.md

   * Swapi.co
   * Openweathermap

-It uses Swapi.co for the information on the planets and it uses an openweathermap for simulated weather information that fits each planet.
+The app uses Swapi.co for the information on the planets and it uses an openweathermap for simulated weather information that fits each planet.